dogweather/forkful/content/en/cpp/strings/capitalizing-a-string.md

   \ word in the string to uppercase if it is in lowercase while keeping the remaining\u2026"
 lastmod: '2024-03-13T22:45:00.342676-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string involves converting the initial character of each\
-  \ word in the string to uppercase if it is in lowercase while keeping the remaining\u2026"
+summary: Capitalizing a string involves converting the initial character of each word in the string to uppercase if it is in lowercase while keeping the remaining characters unchanged.
 title: Capitalizing a string
 weight: 2
 ---